jacebenson/cedar/docs/docs/tutorial/chapter6/comments-schema.md

 :::tip

 You'll need to restart the test suite runner at this point if it's still running.
 You can do a Ctrl-C or just press `q`.
-Redwood creates a second, test database for you to run your tests against (it is at `.redwood/test.db` by default).
+Cedar creates a second, test database for you to run your tests against (it is at `.redwood/test.db` by default).
 The database migrations are run against that test database whenever the test suite is _started_, not while it's running, so you'll need to restart it to test against the new database structure.

 :::